themrdemonized/DLTX-MiniMod-Pack-STALKER-Anomaly/Smoother_Progression_DLTX/README.txt

 3. Important notes

 	If you change the values in MCM you have to save and load the game for the prices to change.

+	For now repair modifiers are only editable via the script - I don't think the vast majority of players even know which particular suits fall into what category without checking the code, time will tell if MCM is needed here.
+	I tried to balance it to make it as interesting gameplay-wise as possible and try to revitalize light and medium class suits, but if you really want to change those values, go into zzzzzzz_repair_modifiers.script and change the numbers inside the table at the top.

 	This mod affects only technicians.
 Vices and other stuff remains as they were.